SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/workday-source.md

 When you create a Workday Source, you add it to a Hosted Collector.
 Before creating the Source, identify the Hosted Collector you want to use or create a new Hosted Collector.
 For instructions, see [Configure a Hosted Collector](/docs/send-data/hosted-collectors/configure-hosted-collector).

 :::note
-The steps below assume that you have already configured in [Step 1 of this page] (docs/integrations/saas-cloud/Workday/Collect_Logs_for_the_Workday_App#step-1-configure-the-workday-portal).
+The steps below assume that you have already configured in [Step 1 of this page](docs/integrations/saas-cloud/Workday/Collect_Logs_for_the_Workday_App#step-1-configure-the-workday-portal).
 You will copy and paste configurations from those steps in this source.
 :::

 To configure a Workday Source: